lalik77/lalik77/README.md

 ### Hi  there 👋

-#### i'm Alexander Mami, a passionate self taught  java developer from Russia.
+#### i'm a passionate self taught  java developer from Russia.

--🔭 I’m currently searching for an intern job or a real time project to contribuate on it
+-🔭 I’m currently searching for a real time project to contribuate on it
-- 🌱 Currently i'm lerning and focusing on  Spring Security
+- 🌱 Also now i'm lerning and focusing on Spring Security

 ![Gif](https://raw.githubusercontent.com/abhisheknaiidu/abhisheknaiidu/master/code.gif)